evokateur/claude-context/README.md

 # Claude Code project context sync and backup

-Shell functions for copying Claude Code project context from remote machines and managing local backups.
+Shell functions I use for copying Claude Code project context from remote machines with local backups.

 ## Functions